marcodpt/vue-tree-nav/README.md

 ## Contribute
 We need help!
 Our goals are:
- - CSS Themes out of the box
+ - Beautiful CSS Themes created by users
- - CSS transitions
+ - Beautiful CSS transitions and animations
  - Add tests
  - More usage examples and better home page
  - Add support to most browsers and devices